2025 Birmingham Open

-The 2025 Birmingham Open (also known as the Lexus Birmingham Open for sponsorship reasons) was a tennis tournament played on outdoor grass courts.
+The 2025 Lexus Birmingham Open was a tennis tournament played on outdoor grass courts.
 It was the first edition of the men's event and the 43rd edition of the women's event.
-The tournament was classified as an 2025 ATP Challenger Tour tournament and a 2025 WTA 125 tournament (downgraded from WTA 250 status in previous years).
+The tournament was classified as a 2025 ATP Challenger 125 tournament and a 2025 WTA 125 tournament (downgraded from WTA 250 status in previous years).
 It took place at the Edgbaston Priory Club in Birmingham, United Kingdom, on 2–8 June 2025.